Joakim Lloyd Raboff – Behind the viewfinder

-I was born 1963 in Santa Monica, California to a Swedish mother and American father.
+I was born July22.
+1963 at Saint John’s in Santa Monica, California to a Swedish mother and an American father.
 In 1978, I moved to Gothenburg, Sweden where my obsession with photography began.
 The very first camera I owned was the fully manual Minolta 100 SRT.
-A heavy, albeit reliable, fully manual image capturing device.
+A hefty, albeit reliable image capturing device.

 In the mid 1980s, I studied Information Technology and Political Science at the University of Gothenburg.
-This is also about when my experimenting with oil and acrylic paint – as an additional means to express myself creatively – started.
-Inevitably, I came to realize that a traditional academic education was just not going to happen.
+This is also about when i began experimenting with oil and acrylic paint on canvas and wood, as an additional means to express myself creatively.
+Eventually, I came to realize that a traditional academic education was just not going to happen.

-In 1988, I was introduced to Riksgränsen, a small remote village and home to an ancient ski resort in the wilderness landscape of Lapland – the northern most part of Sweden – near the border to Norway and the North Atlantic Ocean.
-I worked evenings there as a bartender and a DJ, painted on my days off and skied the slopes the rest of the time.
-It was paradise on multiple levels and to this day, I consider those years a really cherished era in my life.
+In 1988, I was introduced to Riksgränsen, a small remote village and home to one of the world’s most remote ski resorts, located in the wilderness landscape of Lapland, in the northern most part of Sweden near the border to Norway and not far from the North Atlantic Ocean.
+For a few years, I worked evenings there as a bartender and a DJ, painted on my days off and skied the slopes the rest of the time.
+It was paradise on multiple levels and to this day, I consider those carefree years some of the best of my life.

-In order to develop my technical chops as a painter and photographer, I applied and was accepted in 1992 to Gotland’s Art School, located on an island in the Baltic Sea.
-I studied there under among several artists, the gifted sculpturers Helena Andreeff and Staffan Laurin whom both influenced me – as artistic mentors – to pursue a career as a visual artist.
+In order to develop my chops as a painter and photographer, I applied and was accepted in 1992 to Gotland’s Art School, located on the island of Gotland in the Baltic Sea.
+I studied there under among several artists, the gifted artists Helena Andreeff and Staffan Laurin.
+Both influenced me as artistic mentors to pursue a career as a visual artist.

-After returning to Gothenburg in the mid 1990s, where I continued to paint and had a few solo shows at local galleries, the trifecta of computer graphics, digital media and the burgeoning Internet age put a long-lasting spell on me.
+After returning to Gothenburg in the mid 1990s where I continued to paint and had a few solo gallery shows, the trifecta of computer graphics, software like Macromedia Director and Adobe Photoshop and the burgeoning Internet age put a long-lasting spell on me.

-So, in 1996, I attended an intensive course in interactive design, online publishing and photography and eventually left Gothenburg for Malmö – deep in the south of Sweden – and spent a few years working in advertising at various creative positions.
+In 1996, I attended an intensive course in interactive design, online publishing and photography and eventually left Gothenburg for Malmö in the south of Sweden where I spent a few years working in advertising at various creative positions.

-After starting the company Raboff AB in 1999, the vast majority of the 2000s were focused on freelance work – primarily photography, digital video and writing – with both commercial and editorial assignments for a wide range of local, national and international companies that included, Tetra Pak, Trelleborg, Aftonbladet, Bonniers, Alfa Laval, J. Walter Thompson, Nordic Choice Hotels, Ericsson and IKEA.
+After starting the company JLR MEDIA AB (now Raboff AB) in 1999, the vast majority of the 2000s were focused on freelance work – primarily photography, digital video and writing – with both commercial and editorial assignments for a wide range of local, national and international clients that included, Tetra Pak, Trelleborg, Aftonbladet, Bonniers, Alfa Laval, J. Walter Thompson, Nordic Choice Hotels, Ericsson and IKEA.

-Together with my wife Charlotte, a travel entrepreneur whom I’d met in Gothenburg in 1996, we produced dozens of comprehensive guides, articles and travel exposés from destinations all over the world – including Spain, Thailand, Laos, China, Japan, the USA, Denmark and Sweden.
+Together with my wife Charlotte, a travel entrepreneur whom I’d met in Gothenburg in 1996, I produced dozens of comprehensive guides, articles and travel exposés from destinations all over the world – including Spain, Thailand, Laos, China, Japan, and the USA.

-Travel has always played an important role in my life and I am fortunate to have experienced a multitude of places, people and cultures, literally all over the world.
-Through my travels, I achieve lasting-lasting, creative inspiration which keeps me alive and kicking.
+Travel has always played an important role in my life and I am fortunate to have experienced a multitude of places and cultures, literally all over the world.
+Through my travels, I continue to achieve lasting-lasting, creative inspiration which keeps me alive and inspired.